Wondering how to get into cyber security in Australia when you don’t have an IT background?

 Advice to others wanting to get into cyber security

-So, thinking about how to get into cyber security and wondering if it would be worth it?
+So, thinking about how to get into cyber security in Australia and wondering if it would be worth it?
 Yaw has these words.

 “A lot of companies and the federal government through their latest cyber security strategy are investing money into this area.
 That means over the next couple of years they’re going to be investing more in the people who might work in information security.